ai2cm/pace/driver/examples/configs/README.md

 ## performance_config
 Configuration for doing performance timing. \
 timer: true if performance timing is desired \
-json_dump: true if timing output should be saved as a json file
+json_dump: true if timing output should be saved as a json file \
+experiment_name: default to test if not specified
 ## diagnostics_config
 Diagnostics configuration specifies where and what variables to save from the model.
 Currently, we support writing to `zarr` format.